Lalitpur, Nepal: Early Shah rule

 In 1768, Lalitpur was annexed by Prithvi Narayan Shah during the unification of Nepal.
 Unlike Kathmandu and Bhaktapur, the conquest of Patan was reportedly peaceful, though followed by economic decline and loss of autonomy.
 The Shah rulers centralized power in Kathmandu, and Lalitpur's royal court was dissolved.

 Rana rule

 During the Rana regime (1846–1951), Lalitpur saw limited modernization, with infrastructure and education concentrated in elite circles.
 The city retained its artisanal identity, with families continuing traditional crafts through generations.

-Modern History and Metropolitan Status (2000–present)
+Modern history

 After the 1990 People's Movement, Lalitpur gained local governance rights and began urban expansion.
 In 2017, Lalitpur was officially declared a Metropolitan City, incorporating surrounding wards and expanding its administrative reach.
-The city now comprises 29 wards, with a population exceeding 300,000, and serves as a key node in Nepal's urban development.
+The city now comprises 29 wards.

 Geography

 Lalitpur is on the elevated tract of land in Kathmandu Valley on the south side of the Bagmati River, which separates it from the city of Kathmandu on the northern and western side.
 The Karmanasa Khola acts as the boundary on the eastern side.
 It was developed on relatively thin layers of deposited clay and gravel in the central part of a dried ancient lake known as the Nagdaha.
 The city has an area of 15.43 square kilometres and is divided into 29 municipal wards.